I3lade02/choki_kobudo_ryu/README.md

 ### TODO:
 - add calendar with highlighted training days
 - [x] add registration for training form with email service
-- import and rewrite with tailwindcss
+- import and rewrite with bootstrap
-- use react after being condifent with it